fbpx

 close up of vegan kabob skewers made from seitan

-• these skewers are a great upgrade to vegetable kabobs!
+• these skewers are a great alternative to vegetable kabobs!

 • they're chewy and have an amazingly meaty texture as they're made from Seitan